kn9ts/start-to-grunt/README.md

 It has all the neccessary requirements to get anyone started in creating apps fast and easy.

+To see the layout structure of the boilerplate, see [Structure.md](http://github.com/kn9ts/start/STRUCTURE.md)

 ## What does it do for me?
 __START__ basically does the following: